 Then the finish is made with our CNC machines.
 The E-PROPS propellers coming from the same mold do not have tracking.

-And on E-PROPS propellers, the maximum tracking can be about 20-25 mm
+And on E-PROPS propellers, the maximum tracking is 10 mm

 The tracking measured at propeller can also come from other places : reducer plate not parallel, dissymmetrical engine fasteners, tightening without torque wrench...

 If you have no vibrations, tracking is absolutely not important.

 Any question ?
 Please contact us by email: email@example.com